BrightSky-OSSDO/Stellar-Mesh/README.md

 The Stellar Mesh can be used with any programming language that can parse JSON.
 If your desired progamming language doesn't have a built-in JSON parser, you will need to write one yourself.

 # Syntax
 The Stellar Mesh follows a specific syntax for each JSON file.
-Every celestial body's JSON file should contain this information, in this specific order:
+Every celestial body's JSON file should contain the following information, in this specific order:

 - `name`: The celestial body's name.
 String value.
 - `type`: The type of celestial body (planet, moon, or star).
 Dwarf planets and the Asteroid Belt count as planets.
 String value.